-- 1. The reduction of planting credits by saving existing trees has been eliminated. (tree save credits) and replaced by the Tree Replacement Worksheet requirements on page 15 - 2.
-All street trees must be a minimum of 3.5" caliper. - 3.
+- 1. The reduction of planting credits by saving existing trees has been eliminated (tree save credits) and replaced by the Tree Replacement Worksheet requirements on page 15. - 2.
+All street trees must be forty-five (45) linear feet on center and a minimum of 3.5" caliper. - 3.
 Because street trees are required to be 3.5" caliper, they will count for 65% of tree density requirements.

-Once calculations have been completed the remainder of the units must be planted on the development site.
+Once calculations have been completed, the remainder of the units must be planted on the development site.